nmwsharp/diffusion-net/experiments/sampling_invariance/README.md

     - `data/test/data/iso/tr_reg_iso_080.ply`
   etc. This folder structure is a bit weird, we use it because it is the default resulting from unzipping/cloning the datasets above.

-  (Note that we do not use most of the data from the MPI-FAUST dataset, just the registered templates)
+  (Note that we do not use most of the data from the MPI-FAUST dataset, just the registered templates.)

 ### Training from scratch